Luffy1799/ThirdDimension/README.md

         -View the 3D model from the list.
 Use Three.JS to view/ render the 3D models from the list.
         -UI should be responsive to fit any device, mobile.

-        URL as a reference and to match/ replicate the UI design -> https://vark.fbrk.in/community

 Tech used :